 • Install a garbage disposal under the sink to prevent a grease clogged drain.

-Garbage disposals or grease traps are designed specifically to separate fats and greasy substances from water.
+Garbage disposals or grease traps are specifically designed to separate fats and greasy substances from water.
 Placed under the sink, it prevents possible clog-causing materials from going into the pipe.
-When installed and maintained properly, grease traps can capture large amounts of greasy substances with ease.
+When installed and maintained properly, grease traps can capture large amounts of greasy substances.

 Keep in mind that grease traps are not designed to handle solid materials such as food scraps.
-To make sure the traps don’t catch solid objects, also use sink strainers.
+To make sure that the traps don’t catch solid objects you should also use sink strainers.
 If you follow all of these steps, yet still get stoppages, you may have a serious drain pipe issue that needs repair.

 Sometimes you need a professional drain cleaner